(Child due between September and April)

 Parents discuss and prepare for the next step into kindergarten, including but not limited to: choosing a school that meets their child’s and family’s needs, learning math and reading tools that will enhance kindergarten success, and finding ways to encourage self-confidence and independence.

 (Child enrolled in Kindergarten)

 Come to this class for support, encouragement, and many laughs as we help moms and their children transition into elementary school.
 Topics will focus on nurturing a child’s autonomy, helping them set appropriate boundaries, fostering their awareness, and encouraging responsibility.

 This class helps Valley parents navigate the challenges of parenting increasingly independent children.
 These classes will cover topics such as: how to partner with your child’s teacher and school, bullying recognition and prevention, nutrition for learning, deepening your relationship with your child as he/she gets older, parenting in the digital age, raising your child to be an innovator, and encouraging autonomy.

 Middle School (Coaching for parents of 5th-8th Graders: understanding your pre-adolescent)

-NCPG has added Pre-Teen/Middle School Coaching class to help parents prepare for the teenage years.
+Our Middle School class is designed to help parents prepare for the teenage years.
 These classes will help you communicate without arguing, build a relationship that will last, and become a trusted resource your child will turn to for guidance.
 Come learn the skills you need to enjoy the teen years and parent with confidence.

 For 35 years, North Central Parenting Group has followed a class progression that has proven to be most beneficial to members and instructors.
 We group parents by their oldest child’s age.